echoboomer/terraform-opa-buildkite-plugin/README.md

 The plugin requires a Terraform plan to evaluate.
 This can be accomplished by exporting a Terraform plan from another step.

 Consider using the [Buildkite Terraform Plugin](https://github.com/echoboomer/terraform-buildkite-plugin) along with the [Buildkite Artifacts Plugin](https://github.com/buildkite-plugins/artifacts-buildkite-plugin) to accomplish this.
 The former exports a `json` version of the Terraform plan automatically.
-A full example using these options is provided below.

 The Terraform plan must be `json` formatted.